chrisfield/react-form-composer/stories/introduction/row-editor/index.md

 # Row Editor
 The form below populates a series of rows with data fetched from https://jsonplaceholder.typicode.com/todos/?userId=2.

-It is still a WIP but it does include one-row-at-a-time updates with an edit/cancel functionality like I've seen on several Angular applications.
+It provides a CRUD facility and includes one-row-at-a-time updates with an edit/cancel functionality like I've seen on several Angular applications.
 To implement this the Rows are rendered in a FormContextProvider.
 Only when the user presses 'Edit' for a particular Row are that Rows' Fields rendered in a Form.

+When I get chance I'll refactor it so much of the code would be reusable across a set of CRUD forms.

 <!-- STORY -->
 ---